theDesConnet/AITwitchChat/README.md

 # AITwitchChat
-A simple not for twitch, which has a silly AI in places.
+A simple bot for twitch, which has a silly AI in places.
 The library "cleverbot-free" is used for AI.

 # Requiments
 [tmi.js](https://www.npmjs.com/package/tmi.js)